qlchambers/windows-issues/README.md

 ---

 ## 🚩 What This Guide Is For
-**Goal:** Identify the root causes and repair common Windows boot problems such as (corrupt BCD/MBR, disk errors, failed updates, driver issues).
+**Goal:** Identify the causes and repair common Windows boot problems such as (corrupt BCD/MBR, disk errors, failed updates, driver issues).
 **Target audience:** Anyone learning IT or interested in desktop / helpdesk support.<br> **Estimated time:** 30–90 minutes (depending on how bad the system is)